 Tackled in this post is a problem on the iPhone 6s Wi-Fi signal that keeps dropping in iOS 13.
 The solutions mapped out below are used to eliminate common factors that could trigger the same issue be it from an update or in regular basis.

 The quality of your wireless internet connection depends on how strong and stable the Wi-Fi signal is on your phone.
-If the signal is unstable, your internet connection is also the same.
+If the signal is unstable, your internet connection is also the same and could result in a constant dropping of Wi-Fi signal on your device.
 Unfortunately, this is what has occurred to some iPhone owners after updating to the iOS 13 firmware.
 Find out why this happens and what must be done to fix the problem on your end.

 Before moving on, feel free to browse through our troubleshooting pages to find potential solutions to other problems with your other Apple devices.
 If your iOS handset is in the list of our supported devices, then you can visit its exclusive troubleshooting page and find the problem that you need help dealing with.
 You can refer to or use our provided solutions and workarounds if needed.
 In the case where you’d prefer to get direct assistance from us, simply fill up our iOS issues questionnaire and hit submit to contact us.